vexx32/PSKoans/README.md

  [Total]: [―――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――] 1/279

-Type 'Measure-Karma -Meditate' when you are ready to begin your meditations.
+Type 'Show-Karma -Meditate' when you are ready to begin your meditations.
 ```

 Inspect the red messages carefully, most importantly the last one.
 The error message contains path to the file that you need to edit in order to progress forward.
 In this case, you'll need to examine `Foundations\AboutAssertions.Koans.ps1`.

-#### 2. Run `Measure-Karma -Meditate` to open your Koans folder
+#### 2. Run `Show-Karma -Meditate` to open your Koans folder

 Navigate to `Foundations\AboutAssertions.Koans.ps1`.
 Near the top you'll see: